 -

-Artistic content should be original, unique and convey a high degree of skill
+Artistic content should be original, unique and show a high level of skill.

 -

-News content should be in-depth, well cited, accurate, and contain original reporting
+News content should be in-depth, well sourced, accurate, and contain original reporting.

-Content is the cornerstone of your SEO efforts and not a place to skimp.
-Creating and investing in a clear content strategy is critical to your as with nearly all other factors, SEO success depends on content quality.
+Content is the cornerstone of all SEO work, and not a place where you should cut corners.
+A clear content strategy is critical: as with nearly every SEO factor, success depends on the quality of your content.

-Researching keywords, the search terms your target audience uses, is the most important SEO factor for content quality after quality.
-Research on keywords will support you in developing content that gives the right answers for what people are searching for.
+Keywords are the search terms your target audience uses.
+After content quality, keyword research is the next most important factor for SEO.
+Good keyword research helps you write content that gives the answers people are actually searching for.

 -